S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Glacier Deep Archive storage class provides the lowest-cost data archiving where data access is infrequent and retrieval time of hours is acceptable.

-• Has a minimum storage duration period of 180 days and can be accessed at a default retrieval time of 12 hours.
+• Has a minimum storage duration period of 180 days.

 • Supports long-term retention and digital preservation for data that may be accessed once or twice a year